encoredev/encore/README.md

 Unlike many tools that aim to only make cloud deployment easier, Encore is not a cloud hosting provider.
 With Encore, you can use your cloud account with AWS and GCP.
 This means you’re in control of your data and can maintain your trust relationship with your cloud provider.
 You can also use Encore's development cloud for free, with pretty generous "fair use" limits.

-### Why is the Encore SDK integrated with a cloud platform?
+### Why does Encore provide integrations with a cloud platform?

 We've found that to meaningfully improve the developer experience, you have to operate across the full stack.
 Unless you understand how an application is deployed, there are a large number of things in the development process that you can't simplify.
 That's why so many other developer tools have such a limited impact.
 With Encore's more integrated approach, we're able to unlock a radically better experience for developers.

 ### What if I want to migrate away from Encore?

-Encore has been designed to let you go outside of the SDK when you want to, and easily drop down in abstraction level when you need to, so you never need to run into any dead-ends.
+Encore has been designed to let you go outside of the Backend SDK when you want to, and easily drop down in abstraction level when you need to, so you never need to run into any dead-ends.

 Should you want to migrate away, it's straightforward and does not require a big rewrite.
-95% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Infrastructure SDK.
+95% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Backend SDK.

 Encore has built-in support for [ejecting](https://encore.dev/docs/how-to/migrate-away#ejecting) your application as a way of removing the connection to the Encore Platform.
 Ejecting your app produces a standalone Docker image that can be deployed anywhere you'd like, and can help facilitate the migration away according to the process above.